ivajon/NGAC_ABE/docs/quick_and_dirty_git.md

 - Is the code tested? (every major function should have a unit test)
 - Is the code efficient? (no unnecessary loops, no unnecessary memory allocations, etc.)

-Note that pointing these things out is just a way to help the author improve.
+Note that pointing these things out is just a way to help the author improve the code quality.
 It is not a way to make the author feel bad.
-If you are unsure about something, ask the author to explain it to you.
-Don't be afraid to ask questions or point out regions of the code that you don't understand.
-If you don't understand it, chances are that someone else won't either.